Using TypeScript const assertions for fun and profit

 If you’d like to learn more, then you should check out these crazy, powerful TypeScript 4.1 features, some TypeScript testing tips, and this talk introducing an entirely different meaning to “TDD”: Type Driven Development

-Lastly, if you found all of this TypeScript magic interesting and want to learn more still, then definitely have a look at our Accelerated TypeScript course.
+Lastly, if you found all of this TypeScript magic interesting and want to learn more still, have a look at our Accelerated TypeScript course.

 Article By